bhavesh-g/bhavesh-g.github.io/about.md

 - linkedin: [mebhaveshg](https://www.linkedin.com/in/mebhaveshg) (where i pretend to be professional)

-if you made it this far you're either recruiting or procrastinating or ...
+if you made it this far you're either recruiting or procrastinating or I myself asked you to visit

 any way dm me